 Playing against sun, what is G value and how it impacts Cooling/Heating comfort?
-The term has been of immense importance for skylight and façade specially in hot climate locations and in other context instead of G-value or SHGC, a reference to SC Shading Coefficient is made yet they are very close in value, identical in usage , and both easily and notoriously referred now a days as G-value.
-In simple words it’s the shading performance when we play against sun.
+The term has been of immense importance for skylight and façade specially in hot climate locations and in other context instead of G-value or SHGC, a reference to SC Shading Coefficient is made yet they are quite close in value SHGC=0.87SC, identical in usage , and SHGC is notoriously referred now a days as G-value.
+In simple words it’s the shading performance when we play against sun(in technical words the amount of sun energy allowed to enter mainly due to radiation).

 ETFE G-value impact in all year hot climate locations: